Environmental Protection Agency (EPA).

 This information is unnecessary because the area has not been identified as a zone for which economic development should be targeted.

 5. Permits for New and Modified Major Stationary Sources

 The Federal requirements for new source review (NSR) in nonattainment areas are contained in section 172(c)(5).
 Any new or modified source constructed in the area must comply with a state submitted and federally approved New Source Review Program (NSR).
 No modifications or installations have been made that detrimentally affect the modeling results.
 Presently, any major sources wishing to construct or make a major modification within the nonattainment area are required to obtain an NSR permit through SIP-approved State Regulation 45CSR19.
 Subsequent to redesignation of the area to attainment, any source wishing to construct or modify will be required to obtain a Prevention of Significant Deterioration (PSD) permit through SIP-approved State Regulation 45CSR14.
 The PSD program would require that a modeling demonstration be performed to ensure continued NAAQS attainment and maintenance.
 These along with requirements of the minor source permit program covered under State Regulation 45CSR13 would assure the maintenance of the NAAQS.

 The plan provides for immediate attainment of the NAAQS for SO2 through the emission limitations, operating requirements, and compliance schedules that are set forth within the permits and consent orders.

 7. Compliance With Section110(a)(2)

 This submission complies with section 110(a)(2).
-All of the applicable provisions of section 110(a)(2) are already met by West Virginia's Federally-approved SIP.
+All of the applicable provisions of section 110(a)(2) are Start Printed Page 24990already met by West Virginia's Federally-approved SIP.